ubiquity/card-issuance/stripe-policy-review-february-2024.md

 Stripe provides services that are interesting to Ubiquity.
 To ensure the reliability of the account without the risk of its closure, we should comply with the requirements of the provider.

-1. It's better to have a company registered in a country supported by Stripe, probably not related to crypto.
+1. It's better to have a company registered in a country fully supported by Stripe, and probably company should not be related to crypto.
 South Korea and BVI are not included in the list of such countries.

 2. With a company registered in South Korea, we can apply for the Stripe Crypto payouts.